michaelhly/michaelhly.github.io/_posts/tune-llm-two.md

 I also found this neat helper from [scikit-learn](https://scikit-learn.org/stable/index.html) called [precision_recall_fscore_support](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_fscore_support.html#sklearn-metrics-precision-recall-fscore-support).

-The metrics are documented as follow:
+The metrics are documented as follows:

 > The `precision` is the ratio `tp / (tp + fp)` where\
 > `tp` is the number of true positives\